Amirabs7/Democracy-Transitions-Analysis/README.md

 ---

-## 📜 Policy Recommendations for Democratic Consolidation
+##  9.Policy Recommendations for Democratic Consolidation

 Based on the comparative analysis and the statistical findings, a successful strategy for democratic consolidation requires a proactive and integrated approach that goes beyond simply addressing unemployment or inequality in isolation.

-#### Addressing Unemployment and Economic Inequality
+#### Addressing Unemployment and Economic Inequality:

 The analysis demonstrates that rising economic inequality, particularly when combined with a lack of economic diversification, is a critical risk factor for political instability.